mheyer32/alienbreed3d2/docs/extended_modding/binary/DataFormat.md

 ## Overview

 The format is inspired by IFF and comprises a chunk based layout.
 A file contains a header section, followed by one or more Chunks.
-Each Chunk has a short form header that identifies the type of data in the Chunk and the total length of the Chunk in bytes, including the short form header.
+Each Chunk has a short-form header that identifies the type of data in the Chunk and the total length of the Chunk in bytes, including the short-form header.

 - All chunks are aligned to 32-bit offsets.